pmndrs/zustand/docs/guides/connect-to-state-with-url-hash.md

 This example depicts usage of the URL query parameters while keeping it synced with another persistence implementation, like `localstorage`.

-If you want the URL params to always populate, the conditional check on `window.location.search.slice(1)` can be removed.
+If you want the URL params to always populate, the conditional check on `getUrlSearch()` can be removed.

 The implementation below will update the URL in place, without refresh, as the relevant states change.